-The review of the Listing of Historic Resources, which is maintained by Alberta Culture and Tourism (ACT), identified the potential for historic resources along the Beaver River, identified on Map 5 - Existing Conditions and Development Constraints.
-This area was assigned a Historical Resource Value (HRV) of 5 a,p, which means that there is high potential to contain a historic resource that is archaeological or paleontological in nature.
+The review of the Listing of Historic Resources, which is maintained by Alberta Culture and Tourism (ACT), identified the potential for historic resources along the Beaver River.
+This area was assigned a Historical Resource Value (HRV) of 5 a,p, which means that there is high potential to contain a historic resource that is archaeological (a) or paleontological (p) in nature.
 The list for Historical Resources in Alberta is updated twice every year, therefore future development plans within this area should be submitted to ACT for approval prior to construction.